Recursive projection-aggregation decoding of Reed-Muller codes: Decoding algorithm for general binary-input memoryless channels

 Now we are ready to present the decoding algorithm for general binary-input channels.
 In Algorithms~\ref{alg:genhighlvl}--\ref{alg:genAg} below, we still denote the decoding result of the $(r-1)$-th order RM code as $\hat{y}_{/\mathbb{B}}$ (see line 7 of Algorithm~\ref{alg:genhighlvl}), where $\hat{y}_{/\mathbb{B}}=(\hat{y}_{/\mathbb{B}}(T),T\in\mathbb{E}/\mathbb{B})$ are indexed by the cosets $T\in\mathbb{E}/\mathbb{B}$, and we use $[\mathbi{z}+\mathbb{B}]$ to denote the coset containing $\mathbi{z}$ (see line 3 of Algorithm~\ref{alg:genAg}).

 Algorithm~\ref{alg:genhighlvl} is very similar to Algorithm~\ref{alg:highlvl}: From line 8 to line 10, we compare $\hat{L}(\mathbi{z})$ with the original $L(\mathbi{z})$.
 If the relative difference between these two is below the threshold $\theta$ for every $\mathbi{z}\in\mathbb{E}$, then the values of $L(\mathbi{z}),\mathbi{z}\in\mathbb{E}$ change very little in this iteration, and the algorithm reaches a ``stable" state, so we can exit the for loop on line 2.
-In practice, we find that $\theta=0.05$ works fairly well, and we still set the maximal number of iterations $N_{\max}=m/2$, which is the same as in Algorithm~\ref{alg:highlvl}.
+In practice, we find that $\theta=0.05$ works fairly well\footnote{The decoding error probability of this algorithm is non-increasing when we decrease the value of $\theta$, and the running time of the algorithm increases when we decrease $\theta$.
+Through simulations we find that the decoding error probability remains the same if we continue decreasing $\theta$ beyond $0.05$.
+Therefore, $\theta=0.05$ is a good choice in practice because smaller $\theta$ will only increase the running time and not decrease decoding error at all.}, and we still set the maximal number of iterations $N_{\max}=m/2$, which is the same as in Algorithm~\ref{alg:highlvl}.
 On line 13, the algorithm simply produces the decoding result according to the LLR at each coordinate.

 A few explanations of Algorithm~\ref{alg:genAg}: On line 3, we set $\texttt{cumuLLR}(\mathbi{z})=\sum_{\mathbi{z}'\neq \mathbi{z}} \alpha(\mathbi{z},\mathbi{z}')L(\mathbi{z}')$, where the coefficients $\alpha(\mathbi{z},\mathbi{z}')$ can only be $1$ or $-1$.
 More precisely, $\alpha(\mathbi{z},\mathbi{z}')$ is $1$ if the decoding result of the corresponding $(r-1)$th order RM code at the coset $\{\mathbi{z},\mathbi{z}'\}$ is $0$, and $\alpha(\mathbi{z},\mathbi{z}')$ is $-1$ if the decoding result at the coset $\{\mathbi{z},\mathbi{z}'\}$ is $1$.
 The reason behind this assignment is simple: The decoding result at the coset $\{\mathbi{z},\mathbi{z}'\}$ is an estimate of $c(\mathbi{z})\oplus c(\mathbi{z}')$.
 If $c(\mathbi{z})\oplus c(\mathbi{z}')$ is more likely to be $0$, then the sign of $L(\mathbi{z})$ and $L(\mathbi{z}')$ should be the same.
 Here $\texttt{cumuLLR}(\mathbi{z})$ serves as an estimate of $L(\mathbi{z})$ based on all the other $L(\mathbi{z}'), \mathbi{z}'\neq \mathbi{z}$, so we assign the coefficient $\alpha(\mathbi{z},\mathbi{z}')$ to be $1$.
 Otherwise, if $c(\mathbi{z})\oplus c(\mathbi{z}')$ is more likely to be $1$, then the sign of $L(\mathbi{z})$ and $L(\mathbi{z}')$ should be different, so we assign the coefficient $\alpha(\mathbi{z},\mathbi{z}')$ to be $-1$.